Thursday, October 4, 2012

-The Holly Springs Tourism and Recreation Bureau was presented with the Convention and Visitors Bureau of the Year award for an organization with a budget less than $250,000 for the second year in a row, the third time in the bureau’s history.
+Among those honored was the Holly Springs Tourism and Recreation Bureau, which was presented with the Convention and Visitor’s Bureau of the Year award for an organization with a budget less than $250,000 for the second year in a row, the third time in the bureau’s history.

 “We are very excited and honored to receive this award” said Stephanie McKinney, executive director of the Holly Springs Tourism Bureau.
-“The honor is a tribute to the hard work and support of our board of directors, community leaders, city board of aldermen and everyday citizens that make the town of Holly Springs such a wonderful place to visit.”
+“The honor is a tribute to the hard work and support of our board of directors, community leaders, city council and everyday citizens who make the town of Holly Springs such a wonderful place to visit.”

-The awards program recognizes outstanding contributions to the advancement of tourism by members of the 450-plus member private sector organization as well as honoring travel media, community volunteers and governmental friends of the industry.
-Awards were presented in 10 categories, each focusing on a different aspect of the hospitality industry or individual achievement.
+The awards program recognizes outstanding contributions to the advancement of tourism by members of the over 450-member private sector organization as well as honoring travel media, community volunteers and governmental friends of the industry.
+Awards were presented in ten categories, each focusing on a different aspect of the hospitality industry or individual achievement.

-“We feel it is important to give special recognition to Convention and Visitors Bureaus with smaller budgets for their outstanding accomplishments, and Holly Springs has proven to be a valuable asset to the tourism industry,” said Neal McCoy, director of the Tupelo Convention and Visitors Bureau and president of the Mississippi Tourism Association.
+“We feel it is important to give special recognition to Convention and Visitors Bureaus with smaller budgets for their outstanding accomplishments, and Holly Springs has proven to be a valuable asset to the tourism industry,” said Kappi Allen, director of the Clarksdale Convention and Visitors Bureau and president of the Mississippi Tourism Association.

 The Holly Springs Tourism and Recreation Bureau was established in 1999 and is funded by a 2 percent hotel/motel tax and a 2 percent prepared food and beverage tax – of which the bureau receives half.
-Through those tax dollars, the bureau is working to establish Holly Springs as a vacation destination and has seen a 6 percent increase since the previous year.
+Through those tax dollars, the bureau is working to establish Holly Springs as a vacation destination bringing additional tax dollars to the city and county.

 “We have also established a well followed Facebook page and are working on a self-guided tour of Hill Crest Cemetery.
 We’ve got lots of exciting things happening and much more to come.”

-For more information on the Holly Springs Tourism and Recreation Bureau and things to do in Holly Springs, please visit www.visithollysprings.com or give them a call at 888-687-4735.
+For more information on the Holly Springs Tourism and Recreation Bureau and things to do in Holly Springs, please visit www.visithollysprings.com or call at 888-687-4735.

 News: (662) 252-4261 or firstname.lastname@example.org